geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

    The more time you can give to the project in lieu of your departure the better.
-Send an email to the developers list as soon as you know you will be dropping off
+Send an email to the developers list as soon as you know you will be dropping off.

 #. **Find a new maintainer**

-   While often not possible, any attempt to find a new maintainer for the module is greatly appreciated.
+   While often not possible, any attempt to find a new maintainer for the module is greatly appreciated - maybe someone who has contributed to the module before.